Projects as Practice Grounds for a More Thrivable World

 Who is this for?

-Citizens who want to co-create change in their communities
+One or more citizens who want to co-create change in your community

-Tourism professionals at regional, municipal, and operator levels interested in regenerative approaches
+A tourism professional at regional, municipal or operator levels interested in regenerative approaches to economic and social impact

 What to Expect